microadam/drone-config-plugin-pipeline/README.md

 558f3eacbfd5928157cbfe34823ab921
 ```

+NOTE: This key must be the same for ALL plugins in your pipeline.
+Authorisation is passed straight through from this plugin to each plugin in the pipeline.

 Run the container somewhere where the drone server can reach it (note: the order of endpoints matters):

 ```